ninabarzh/ipa/content/en/blog/stalkerware-flexispy.md

 }
 ```

 *FlexiSPY supports real-time call interception via SIP.
-These IPs are tied to previous incidents (can rotate—happy to update you).
+These IPs are tied to previous incidents (can rotate, happy to update you).
 Monitor for encrypted VOIP sessions not used by other known apps like WhatsApp or Signal.*

 ### Excessive location polling or GPS hijacking (Android logs)